 Medicare Advantage plans are required to cover all the same Part A and B services as Original Medicare.
 It’s just that your cost-sharing may be different.
 Read more here.

-Is it better to have Medicare Advantage or Medigap?
-For a great guide on the differences between Medicare Advantage plans and Medigap plans, visit this post where you can download our free guide.
+For a great guide on the differences between Medicare Advantage plans and Medigap plans, visit this post where you can get our free guide.

 While I understand why some Medicare Advantage plans disappoint people, I also know that here at Boomer Benefits, our own clients who enroll in them generally seems fairly satisfied with them.
 However, that is likely because our team goes into exhaustive detail about how the plan works whenever we enroll someone so that there are no surprises later on.